RaasystemEcosystem/raasgenai_dashboard/README.md

 ├─ package.json
 └─ vite.config.ts # Vite config
 📸 Screenshots & GIFs
-Here are some visual highlights of the dashboard (replace placeholders with actual images/GIFs):
+Here are some visual highlights of the dashboard (replace placeholders with actual images/GIFs in the screenshots/ folder):

 Dashboard Home